MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-device-lockdown-features.md

 1. If prompted to restart, choose No.

-1. Next at an Administrative Command prompt modify the following registry entries.
+1. Modify the following registry entries.
 If prompted to overwrite, choose Yes.

     - This command sets the *BrandingNeutral* value in the registry, which controls the display of branding information during logon.